qqmath/Sentiment-Analysis-Django/README.md

-# README for Sentiment Analysis Web App Using Flask and Django
+# Sentiment Analysis Web App Using Flask and Django

 ## Project Overview
 This project is a Sentiment Analysis Web Application built using Flask and Django frameworks.
 The core functionality revolves around analyzing tweets to determine their sentiment (positive, neutral, or negative) based on a logistic regression model trained on tweet data.